 Located at only an hour’s drive from Ljubljana, it is fairly easy to explore all three highlights in one day, given you are driving, because lake Bled is located in the opposite direction from that of Postojna Cave and Predjama Castle’s.
 But those travelling alone and not wanting to rent a car, as was the case with me, can opt for one of the day trips available from Ljubljana.
-I chose a company called The Roundabout, which runs day trips from Ljubljana and Zagreb, and explored the three highlights in under 7 hours.

 First Half Of The Day: Lake Bled

 Lake Bled is one of the most popular places to visit in Slovenia and is unarguably one of the most charming too.
 And in a country, so breathtakingly beautiful, that really is saying a lot!